Jonathan Lethem: Early life

 Lethem was born in Brooklyn, New York, to Judith Frank Lethem, a political activist, and Richard Brown Lethem, an avant-garde painter.
 He was the eldest of three children.
 His father was Protestant (with Scottish and English ancestry) and his mother was Jewish, from a family with roots in Germany, Poland, and Russia.
 His brother Blake became an artist involved in the early New York hip hop scene, and his sister Mara became a photographer, writer, and translator.
-The family lived in a commune in the pre-gentrified Brooklyn in the northern section of the neighborhood of Gowanus (now called Boerum Hill).
+The family lived in a commune in Brooklyn, in the northern section of the neighborhood of Gowanus (now called Boerum Hill).
 Lethem's fourth grade teacher at P.S.
 29 in nearby Cobble Hill was future New York City Schools Chancellor Carmen Fariña, whom he called the "perfect" teacher and to whom he dedicated his first novel, Gun, with Occasional Music.
 Despite the racial tensions and conflicts, he later described his bohemian childhood as "thrilling" and culturally wide-reaching.
-He gained an encyclopedic knowledge of the music of Bob Dylan, saw Star Wars twenty-one times during its original theatrical release, and read the complete works of the science fiction writer Philip K. Dick.
+He gained an encyclopedic knowledge of the music of Bob Dylan, saw Star Wars 21 times during its original theatrical release, and read the complete works of the science fiction writer Philip K. Dick.
 Lethem later said Dick's work was "as formative an influence as marijuana or punk rock—as equally responsible for beautifully fucking up my life, for bending it irreversibly along a course I still travel."

 His parents divorced when Lethem was young.
 When he was thirteen, his mother Judith died from a malignant brain tumor, an event which he has said haunted him and has strongly affected his writing.
 (Lethem discusses the direct relation between his mother and the Bob Dylan song "Like a Rolling Stone" in the 2003 Canadian documentary Complete Unknown.)
 In 2007, Lethem explained, "My books all have this giant, howling missing [center]—language has disappeared, or someone has vanished, or memory has gone."